cncf/devstats.archive/METRICS.md

 1) Define parameterized SQL (with `{{from}}`, `{{to}}`  and `{{n}}` params) that returns this metric data.
 For histogram metrics define `{{period}}` instead.
 - {{n}} is only used in aggregate periods mode and it will get value from `Number of periods` drop-down.
 For example for 7 days MA (moving average) it will be 7.
+- Use {{period:alias.date_column}} for quick ranges based metrics, to test such metric use `PG_PASS=... ./runq ./metrics/project/filename.sql qr '1 week,,'`.
 - This SQL will be automatically called on different periods by `gha2db_sync` tool.
 2) Define this metric in [metrics/{{project}}/metrics.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/metrics.yaml) (file used by `gha2db_sync` tool).
-- You can define this metric in `test_metric.yaml` first (and eventually in `test_gaps.yaml`, `test_tags.yaml`) and run `devel/test_metric_sync.sh` and then call `influx` floowed by `use test`, `precision rfc3339`, `show series`, 'select * from series_name` to see the results.
+- You can define this metric in `devel/test_metric.yaml` first (and eventually in `devel/test_gaps.yaml`, `devel/test_tags.yaml`) and run `devel/test_metric_sync.sh`
+- Then call `influx -username gha_admin -password ...` floowed by `use test`, `precision rfc3339`, `show series`, 'select * from series_name` to see the results.
 - You need to define periods for calculations, for example m,q,y for "month, quarter and year", or h,d,w for "hour, day and week".
 You can use any combination of h,d,w,m,q,y.
+You can also use `annotations_ranges: true` for tabular tables with automatic quick ranges.
 - You can define aggregate periods via `aggregate: n1,n2,n3,...`, if you don't define this, there will be one aggregation period = 1.
 Some aggregate combinations can be set to skip, for example you have `periods: m,q,y`, `aggregate: 1,3,7`, you want to skip >1 aggregate for y and 7 for q, then set: `skip: y3,y7,q3`.
 - You need to define SQL file via `sql: filename`.
 It will use `metrics/{{project}}/filename.sql`.
 - You need to define how to generate InfluxDB series name(s) for this metrics.
 There are 4 options here: